How Long Does Suboxone Block Opiates?

 How Suboxone Can Help Treat Opioid Dependence

-Suboxone can offer a number of benefits for people who have become dependent on opioids, including the illicit opioid heroin.
+Suboxone can offer many benefits for people who have become dependent on opioids, including the illicit opioid heroin.

 These benefits include: